 Coggiola Watch Roma Wristwatch Case, Buckle & Restoration Work:

 Bespoke case, inspired by the classic 1930s 'Portugieser' watch case design.

 Hand manufactured case and parts in Rome, Italy:

-Case: Solid brass three piece case.
+Case: Solid 316L stainless steel three-piece case.
 Threaded front and back bezels.
 Case with solder-fastened crown sleeve.
 Time setting pusher.
-New movement keyless works pushing screw to accommodate time setting pusher.
 Domed front and flat back sapphire glass, fastened via a concealed Hytrel gasket (recessed-milled gasket seating).

 Strap: 22mm width.
 Length: Normal.
 Roma, Italy.
 Hand-made leather strap made in Rome, Italy.

 Restoration Work: Through-winding stem block installed on main plate.
 Repositioning of winding and time setting ratchet wheel tensioning spring.
 New escape lever pivot, burnishing of pivots.
 Restoration of blued surfaces on screws, cleaning of surface from rust.